ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-keyword-dictionary.md

 You might need to modify keywords in one of your keyword dictionaries, or modify one of the built-in dictionaries.
 Currently, your can only update a custom keyword dictionary using PowerShell.

-In this example, we'll modify some terms in PowerShell, save the terms locally where you can modify them in an editor, and then update the previous terms in place.
+For example, we'll modify some terms in PowerShell, save the terms locally where you can modify them in an editor, and then update the previous terms in place.

 First, retrieve the dictionary object:

 ```
 $dict = Get-DlpKeywordDictionary -Name "Diseases"
 ```

 Printing  `$dict` will show the various variables.
 The keywords themselves are stored in an object on the backend, but  `$dict.KeywordDictionary` contains a string representation of them, which you'll use to modify the dictionary.

 Before you modify the dictionary, you need to turn the string of terms back into an array using the  `.split(',')` method.
 Then you'll clean up the unwanted spaces between the keywords with the  `.trim()` method, leaving just the keywords to work with.

 ```
 $terms = $dict.KeywordDictionary.split(',').trim()